What Punch the Monkey Taught Us About Rejection

 Punch, like all of us, just wanted to be accepted and loved.
 He wanted to be part of the group and feel their support.
 Watching him face rejection wasn’t easy for anyone who knows what it feels like to be cast aside or made to feel less-than.
 But in his life, Punch left us with a few lessons worth remembering:

-Exclusion Hurts - Leaving someone out, even casually, cuts deeper than we think.
+Exclusion Sucks - Leaving someone out, even casually, cuts deeper than we think.

 Judgment Over Compassion - Often, we’re quicker to judge differences and slower to offer patience and understanding.